-Jennifer is a Métis Dënesųłiné from the Northwest Territories now living in the Yukon and working as a youth counsellor.
+Jennifer is a Métis Dënesųłiné from the Northwest Territories now living in the Yukon.
 She holds a Masters in Environmental Design, a Bachelor of Science and various counselling certifications.
-She is an outdoor enthusiast, traditional hide tanner, researcher, and has worked in a many supporting youth and young adults out on the land.
-Her research has looked at the health benefits and positive community outcomes from land-based programming and practices, especially in supporting Indigenous resilience and mental wellness in Northern Canada.
+She is an outdoor enthusiast, traditional hide tanner, researcher, and has worked in a many roles supporting environmental health, as well as helping both youth and young adults reconnect with the land and themselves.
+Her professional work has continued to employ Indigenous land-based learnings and teachings from her by her Elders.

 This workshop looks at returning to Indigenous land-based practices and philosophies in a present-day context as a key ingredient for more effective work in the spirit of resilience and revitalization in Canada.